dqgorelick/tabbo/README.md

 ### Building
 Make sure you followed the previous section before you proceed!

-1. From the extension's main directory, run `./scripts/build.sh`
+1. From the extension's main directory, run `npm run build` OR `./scripts/build.sh`
   1. This will do the transpilation, bundling, and resolving paths via Parcel.
 2. You can load this unpacked extension - process will vary per browser so look up loading development extensions.
-3. If you wish to pack it into an extension run, run `./scripts/pack.sh`
+3. If you wish to pack it into an extension run, run `npm run pack` OR `./scripts/pack.sh`
   1. This will pack it into a single file - it's just a zip file
 4. You can load this as an extension :)

 The build process here isn't great and bundling all the needed files during the webpack process is somewhere in the roadmap.
 This process will change dramatically as Webpack may be replaced with another tool.

+### Testing
+Testing is pretty bare but it exists!

+`npm test`

 ### Linting
 There are also linting tools: